 The WWTP receives wastewater from both residential and non-residential (e.g. commercial and industrial) customers.
 A series of calculations were completed to determine the quantity of wastewater flow contributed by each customer category.
 The residential portion of the wastewater flow was determined first and was calculated based on estimating the number of dwelling units (DU's) and equivalent population and then applying a typical per capita wastewater flow.
 The number of existing DU's within each zoning category was estimated from a GIS layer of address points for the City provided to HDR.
 A review of this data indicated that an address point was assigned to any location containing a building or structure.
 For areas of residential land use, the GIS layer of address points was used to determine the number of DU's within each zoning category.
 After determining the number of DU's, the equivalent population was estimated based on assuming a population of 2 people per DU which was assumed based on information provided by staff from the City's Long Range Planning Division.
-The previously calculated per capita wastewater flow for residential areas.
+The previously calculated per capita wastewater flow of 66 gpcd was then used to estimate the estimated average dry weather wastewater flow for residential areas.